Samnite Wars: 295 BC: The Etrurian Campaign and the Battle of Sentinum

 The Samnite raids in Campania created great alarm in Rome.
 In addition to this, there was news that, following the withdrawal of Lucius Volumnius' army from Etruria, the Etruscans were arming themselves, had invited Gellius Egnatius' Samnites and the Umbrians to join them in revolt, and had offered large sums of money to the Gauls.
 Then there were reports of an actual coalition between these four peoples and that there was "a huge army of Gauls."
 It was the first time that Rome had to confront a coalition of four peoples.
 There was going to be the biggest war Rome had ever faced and the two best military commanders, Quintus Fabius Maximus Rullianus and Publius Decius Mus were elected as consuls again (for 295 BC).
 Lucius Volumnius' command was prolonged for a year.
 Quintus Fabius went to Etruria with one legion to replace Appius Claudius and left this legion in Clusium, too.
 He then went to Rome where the war was being debated.
 It was decided that the two consuls both fight in Etruria.
 They set off with four legions, a large cavalry and 1,000 Campanian soldiers.
 The allies fielded an even larger army.
-Lucius Volumnius went to Samnium with two legions.
-That he went with such a large force must have been part of a diversionary strategy to force the Samnites to respond to Roman raids in Samnium and limit their troop deployment in Etruria.
+Lucius Volumnius went to Samnia with two legions.
+That he went with such a large force must have been part of a diversionary strategy to force the Samnites to respond to Roman raids in Samnia and limit their troop deployment in Etruria.
 Two reserve contingents headed by propraetors were stationed in the Faliscan district and near the Vatican Hill respectively to protect Rome.

 Livy reported two traditions about events in Etruria early in 295 BC.
 According to one, before the consuls went to Etruria, a large force of Senones went to Clusium to attack the Roman legion stationed there and routed it.
 There were no survivors to warn the consuls who were unaware of the disaster until they came across Gallic horsemen.
 According to the other one, Umbrians attacked a Roman foraging party which was relieved by assistance from the Roman camp.

 The Etruscans, Samnites and Umbrians crossed the Apennine Mountains and advanced near Sentinum (in the Marche region, near modern Sassoferrato).
 Their plan was for the Samnites and Senones to engage the Romans and for the Etruscans and Umbrians to take the Roman camp during the battle.
 Deserters from Clusium informed Quintus Fabius about this plan.
 The consul ordered the legions in Falerii and the Vatican to march to Clusium and ravage its territory for another diversionary strategy.
 It drew the Etruscans away from Sentinium to defend their land.
 In the Battle of Sentinum, the Gauls stood on the right wing and the Samnites on the left.
 Quintus Fabius stood on the right and Publius Decius on the left.
 Livy said that the two forces were so evenly matched that if the Etruscans and Umbrians had been present it would have been a disaster for the Romans.